 From there, we went on our merry ways and David took photos of me in my yukata in Asakusa.

 After we explored Asakusa, David and I sat on a bench to rest and cool down and I felt a tap on my shoulder.
 It was the older Japanese lady again!
 It was such a nice surprise.
 She said something to us in Japanese (we didn’t know what she said) and then she left.
-I felt sad that that was probably the last time I will ever see her again.
+I felt sad because that was probably the last time I will ever see her again.
 She is definitely my favourite person during my trip in Japan but I don’t even know her name.
 If you recognize her in my pictures, please let me know.
 You can comment on my blog post or e-mail me at firstname.lastname@example.org.
-I think it would be great to connect with her.
+I think it would be great to connect with her again.